 Among other things, each school policy must include a statement prohibiting bullying; a procedure for reporting instances of bullying; investigation and documentation procedures for following up and acting on such reports; and consequences and actions to be taken by the school (and by whom) to stop and prevent incidents of bullying.

-School-imposed sanctions do not preclude the victim from also seeking civil and criminal damages in court, described more under Penalties, below.
+School-imposed sanctions do not preclude the victim from also seeking civil and criminal damages in court.
 (37 Ma.
 Gen. Laws Ann. § 37O.)

 Depending on the circumstances of the offense, different defenses will apply to each case of cyberbullying to goes to court.
 The following are two examples that might apply.